lenskit/lkpy/doc/crossfold.rst

 frames can be ratings, purchases, or whatever.
 They do assume that each row represents a single data point for the purpose of splitting and sampling.

-.. autoclass:: lenskit.crossfold.TTPair

-Experiment code should generally use these methods to prepare train-test files for training and evaluating algorithms.
+Experiment code should generally use these functions to prepare train-test files for training and evaluating algorithms.
 For example, the following will perform a user-based 5-fold cross-validation as was the default in the old LensKit::